rotationalio/rotational.io/content/en/_index.md

 ---
 date: 2023-02-09T10:21:41-06:00
-header: If isn’t deployed, it doesn’t exist
+header: If it isn’t deployed, it doesn’t exist
 headertext: We help you bring AI to your team to identify and solve the most impactful customer problems.
 headeractions:
 - action: Download AI Playbook